EURODEO/openradardata-requirements/Deliverable_Requirements.md

  - primary

 *Clarifications:*
-- The spirit of this requirement was to avoid any "exotic" or developer favourites being used.
+- --SKIPP-- The spirit of this requirement was to avoid any "exotic" or developer favourites being used.
 The requirement should be covered by the quality assurance process.
 - It does not mean that system components could not be home made for the purpos of the project.

 *Acceptance criteria:*